 However, not all lawyers are created equal, and choosing the right lawyer can make a significant difference in the outcome of your case.
 To ensure that you are working with the best car accident lawyer for your case, it is important to ask the right questions.
 In this article, we will discuss the questions you should ask your car accident lawyer to make an informed decision.

-Here Are 10 Questions You Should Ask Your Car Accident Attorney
+Here Are 13 Questions You Should Ask Your Car Accident Attorney

 - What is your experience handling car accident cases like mine?
 GJEL: We have over 40 years of experience in handling car accident cases and have represented clients in various types of accidents, including rear-end collisions, pedestrian accidents, and motorcycle accidents.
 We have a strong track record in achieving favorable outcomes for our clients.
+It is also smart to ask what percentage of the attorney’s practice is devoted to car accident and personal injury cases.
+A lawyer who focuses heavily on these cases is more likely to understand traffic laws, insurance company tactics, and the medical evidence needed to support your claim.

 - What is your success rate in these cases?
 GJEL: We have a 99% success rate in car accident cases and have recovered over $950 million for our clients.
+You can also ask for examples of results in cases similar to yours.
+Past settlements and verdicts do not guarantee a future outcome, but they can help you understand whether the lawyer has handled similar injury claims successfully.

 - How do you determine if my case is worth pursuing?
 GJEL: We evaluate each case individually, considering factors such as the severity of injuries, property damage, medical expenses, lost wages, and pain and suffering.
 We’ll also analyze the liability of the parties involved to determine if your case is worth pursuing.
+You should also ask the attorney to explain the strengths and weaknesses of your case.
+An honest answer may include issues such as disputed fault, gaps in treatment, limited insurance coverage, or pre-existing injuries that could affect the value of the claim.

 - How do you handle communication with insurance companies?
 GJEL: Our attorneys will handle all communications with the insurance companies on your behalf.
 We’re skilled at negotiating with insurers to maximize your compensation and ensure that your rights are protected throughout the process.

 - Will I be working directly with you or another attorney at your firm?
 GJEL: You will have a dedicated attorney assigned to your case who will be your main point of contact.
 However, our entire team works collaboratively to ensure that you receive the best possible representation and outcome.
+It is also helpful to ask how often you will receive case updates and whether communication will be by phone, email, or both.
+Clear expectations about updates can prevent frustration later.

 - How do you charge for your services?
 GJEL: We work on a contingency fee basis, which means that we only get paid if we successfully recover compensation for you.
 Our fee is a percentage of the recovery, and you won’t owe us anything if we don’t win your case.
+You should ask for the exact contingency fee percentage, which is often somewhere between 33% and 40% depending on the stage of the case.
+You should also ask whether case expenses such as filing fees, medical record charges, deposition costs, and expert witness fees are deducted before or after the attorney’s fee is calculated, because that can affect your final recovery.
+Another important question is whether you will be responsible for any out-of-pocket case costs if the case is not successful.
+Some firms absorb these expenses, while others may expect reimbursement.

 - How long do you expect my case to take?
 GJEL: The timeline of a case can vary depending on its complexity and the circumstances.
 We work diligently to resolve cases as quickly as possible, but we’re also prepared to take the time necessary to secure the best possible outcome for you.
+You may also want to ask for a realistic timeline for each stage of the case, from investigation and treatment to settlement talks, filing a lawsuit, and trial if necessary.

 - Can you provide references from past clients or other professionals?
 GJEL: Yes, we can provide references from past clients and other professionals upon request.
 We have many satisfied clients who are happy to share their experiences working with us.